 Should I Buy Earthquake Insurance?

-You may think that Earthquake Insurance is too expensive.
+You may think that getting covered is too expensive.
 But, will you be able to afford to repair or rebuild your home after a big earthquake without any financial help?
 Remember, you will have to continue paying your mortgage and taxes while you rebuild, too.

 You can use the premium calculator linked above to calculate the cost of Earthquake Insurance for your situation, or you can call an Insurance Specialist at (855) 247-5298.
 Our agents can help you understand your rate and coverage.
 They can also further explain the benefits ofcarrying Earthquake Insurance on your policy, so call AIS today.